-Since this initial training I have continued to integrate and broaden my approach, working with my edges and growing into the embodied and relational ways we meet through various experiential groups and courses.
-These have and continue to influence and expand the way I think about psychotherapy, including authentic movement at the Karuna Institute in Devon, Brainspotting (a trauma therapy born out of EMDR and somatic experiencing), as well as working for a year with Nick Totton and what has been developed from his Embodied Relational Therapy training – which is in essence a relational body psychotherapy training that deeply acknowledges the embodied ground of the therapeutic endeavor.
-This is often spoken of and yet left neglected in speech in most talking therapies – with very little emphasis placed on what information is available for us both in being connected to our bodies and how we meet through them.
-My growth here is ongoing and I will be continuing my development in this tradition throughout 2020.
+Since this training I've broadened my approach, growing into the embodied ways we meet through various experiential groups.
+These have and continue to influence and expand the way I think about psychotherapy, including authentic movement at the Karuna Institute in Devon, Brainspotting (a trauma therapy born out of EMDR and somatic experiencing), as well as working working with Nick Totton and gaining my advanced diploma across three years in Embodied Relational Therapy - which is in essence a relational body psychotherapy that deeply acknowledges the embodied ground of the therapeutic endeavor.